idaholab/WiiBin/README.md

 python3 WiiBin.py
 ```

-Once launch you are greeted with following interface.
+Once launched you are greeted with following interface.

 ![WiiBinUI](images/WiiBinUI.PNG)